 You might think Greenwich is only known as the home of Greenwich Mean Time (GMT), but there are a whole host of other exciting sights to see, including one of the capital’s largest green spaces, a word-class museum, a famous ship and many pubs and restaurants!

-At The Original Tour, we’ve teamed up with City Cruises to offer you a complimentary hop-on hop-off river cruise with every 24 hour and 48 hour tour ticket purchased.
-And included with our 48-hour bus tickets, is a FREE upgrade that will entitle you to sail all the way up the River Thames to Greenwich.
+At The Original Tour, we’ve teamed up with City Cruises to offer you a complimentary hop-on hop-off river cruise with every 24 hour, 48 hour and 72 hour tour ticket purchased.
+And included with our 48-hour and 72-hour bus tickets, is a FREE upgrade that will entitle you to sail all the way up the River Thames to Greenwich.

 To help you make the most of your trip, we’ve created this guide to the best things to see and do while visiting one of London’s most unique and historical districts.